Cash buyers are crucial for success in real estate wholesaling because they close deals quickly without the need for banks or lenders.

 If you don’t have a website, then it’s guaranteed that anyone looking online for deals in your area will not find you, so having a website is not optional in this business.

-Here’s an example REI/kit website for wholesalers: https://www.reikit.co
+Here’s an example REI/kit website for wholesalers, with a page specifically designed for showcasing your deal inventory: https://www.reikit.co

 13. Google Searches

-Tried-and-true Google searches can sometimes yield results.
-This is, to an extent, fishing in a really, really deep pond, but if you learn how to tailor your search engine keywords you might find a local buyer who’s just advertised on their personal website or a real estate site.
-Here is a recent resource for understanding search syntax operators that will narrow down your search and yield results: https://www.bruceclay.com/blog/bing-google-advanced-search-operators/
+Tried-and-true Google searches can yield results.
+Searching for “We Buy Houses” + Your City might yield results of your competitors, but it also may net you cash buyers who are looking for deals.
+This is, to an extent, fishing in a really, really deep pond, but you just might find a local buyer who’s just advertised on their personal website or a real estate site.

 14. Craigslist Landlords